01 of 03

 SF Metro Transit bus #23 goes to Ocean Beach.

-Cliff House is mostly a place to eat.
+Today's Cliff House is the third one.
+It's is mostly a place to eat.
 The informal Bistro serves basic fare and is open all day.
 It doesn't take reservations.
-The fine dining restaurant, Sutro's serves lunch and dinner daily.
-Reservations are recommended.
+The fine dining restaurant, Sutro's serves lunch and dinner daily, and reservations are recommended.

 Opinions of Sutro's at the Cliff House vary.
 Locals at Yelp give it 3.5 stars out of 5.
-The San Francisco Chronicle rates Sutro's 2.5 stars out of 4, but my friend Jesse of A Friend in Town tour company says his customers love it.
+The San Francisco Chronicle rates Sutro's 2.5 stars out of 4, but tour local guides say their customers love it.

-We recommend going shortly before sunset, having a drink at the bar or just standing outside and enjoying the view, then go somewhere else to eat.Continue to 5 of 7 below.
+If the quality of food and service are important to you, go shortly before sunset, have a drink at the bar or stand outside and enjoy the view, then go somewhere else to eat.Continue to 3 of 3 below.

 Sutro Baths at Ocean Beach